New York, New Orleans hospitals reel as U.S. coronavirus death toll tops 1,000

 “We hope we get a respite as we get into April, May and June.
 It is likely to come around next season because it’s a very vigorous virus,” Fauci said.

-Dr. Madalina Opreanu, who practices internal medicine in Lansing, Michigan, said many patients were demanding tests and some were clearly panicking.
+“It’s surreal,” Allen said.
+“People around me I know are dying.
+I know of a couple people who have died.
+I know a couple of people who are fighting for their lives.
+Everyday you hear of another person who has it.”

-“Today one patient called our office requesting a prescription for toilet paper and hand sanitizer - no kidding,” Opreanu said.
-“The whole world got crazy, can you believe it?
-Not sure if I want to laugh or cry at this request.”
+Click here for a GRAPHIC tracking the spread of the global coronavirus

-Reporting by Maria Caspani and Daniel Trotta; Additional reporting by Gabriella Borter, Catherine Koppel, Lucia Mutikani, Doina Chiacu, Susan Heavey, Lisa Lambert, Barbara Goldberg, and Rich McKay; Writing by Will Dunham; Editing by Howard Goller
+Reporting by Maria Caspani in New York and Daniel Trotta in Milan; Additional reporting by Daniel Trotta, Gabriella Borter, Catherine Koppel, Lucia Mutikani, Doina Chiacu, Susan Heavey, Nathan Layne, Lisa Lambert, Michael Martina, Rebecca Cook, Barbara Goldberg, and Rich McKay; Writing by Will Dunham; Editing by Howard Goller